Farah827/solo-project/README.md

-# KiddyBank – Saving Made Fun!
+#  KiddyBank – Your Virtual Bank for Kids!

-Welcome to **KiddyBank**, a colorful and friendly banking app for kids!
+Welcome to **KiddyBank**, a playful yet meaningful **virtual bank** designed especially for kids.
-With your **Powerpuff squad** cheering you on, saving money becomes an exciting adventure.
-Every star earned strengthens your team! 💪✨
+By turning money management into an adventure, KiddyBank makes saving fun, rewarding, and easy to understand.

+With progress tracking, rewards, and parent support, every milestone brings kids closer to building smart financial habits for the future. ✨

 ---